 Concerned about the Utility Grid?
 We install solar power with battery backup.
 These systems can run your systems with out the grid.

 Let the SUN power your home or business.
 Here at Sun Commercial Solar, Solar panels and solar power systems are our specialty, in fact it's all we do!

 CLICK HERE FOR A QUICK PRICE QUOTE >

-You can count on our experience to save your time and money.
+You can count on our solar power experience to save your time and money.

-From the best equipment available to design, permitting and
+From the best solar panels available to design, permitting,